 Balinese Wedding Ceremony

 Get married in Bali!
 Celebrate your love through traditional Balinese rituals in this unforgettable romantic religious ceremony.
-The ceremony is symbolic, this is not a legal wedding.
+This ceremony is symbolic and not a legal wedding.
 Balinese Wedding Ceremony.

 - 7 hours

 Get married in Bali!
 Celebrate your love through traditional Balinese rituals in this unforgettable romantic religious ceremony.
-The ceremony is symbolic, this is not a legal wedding.
+This ceremony is symbolic and not a legal wedding.

 Balinese Wedding Ceremony

-After being picked up from your hotel at 2 pm, you'll be taken to Kemenuh, a traditional Bali town near Ubud, for your wedding.
-The ceremony begins with a purification ceremony, where the bride and groom are cleansed with water from sacred springs to remove negative energies before uniting in matrimony.
+After being picked up from your hotel at 2 pm, you'll be taken to Kemenuh, near Ubud, for the wedding.
+The ceremony begins with a purification ceremony, where the bride and groom will be cleansed with water from sacred springs to remove negative energies before the union.

-The ceremony will take place in a typical Balinese house, where you'll be welcomed with tea and coffee.
-You will be dressed in traditional wedding attire known as Payas Agung.
+The ceremony takes place in a typical Balinese house, with a welcome of tea and coffee.
+You will be dressed in traditional wedding clothes known as Payas Agung.

-A Balinese priest will perform the wedding rites, attended by individuals in traditional dress.
-Following various symbolic rituals and offerings, you will cut a thread representing the transition to married life.
+A Balinese priest will conduct the wedding rites, attended by guests in traditional dress.
+After several symbolic rituals and offerings, the couple will cut a thread symbolizing the transition from single to married life.

-You will be dropped off at your hotel around 9 pm.
+Expect to be dropped off back at your hotel around 9 pm.

 Just for fun, not a legal wedding

-This Balinese wedding is not recognised by law and serves to celebrate your love in a traditional spiritual manner.
+This Balinese wedding is not recognised by law and is intended for spiritual celebration of love.

 Language